Long-range one-dimensional internal diffusion-limited aggregation: Introduction and main results

 We are also interested in the case where $\Exp (X^2) = \infty$.
 We will explore this case under the following stable-domain hypothesis for $1 < \alpha < 2$. \begin{description} \item [\namedlabel{ass:stable-alpha}{S$_\alpha$}] Suppose that $X \in \Z$ has a symmetric distribution (i.e., $X \eqd - X$), and its characteristic function $\phi (t) := \Exp ( \re^{itX} )$ satisfies

-\end{description} \begin{remarks} \phantomsection \begin{myenumi}[label=(\roman*)] \item The hypothesis~\eqref{eq:kesten-assumption} is equivalent to the assumption that $X$ is in the domain of normal attraction of~$\zeta_\alpha$, the symmetric $\alpha$-stable distribution with characteristic function $\re^{\beta |t|^\alpha}$: see Theorem 2.6.7~\cite[pp.~92--3]{il}.
+\end{description} \begin{remarks} \phantomsection \begin{myenumi}[label=(\roman*)] \item The hypothesis~\eqref{eq:kesten-assumption} is equivalent to the assumption that $X$ is in the domain of normal attraction of~$\zeta_\alpha$, the symmetric $\alpha$-stable distribution with characteristic function {$\re^{-\beta |t|^\alpha}$}: see Theorem 2.6.7~\cite[pp.~92--3]{il}.
 Recall that being in the domain of normal attraction $\zeta_\alpha$ means that $n^{-1/\alpha} S_n$ converges in distribution to $\zeta_\alpha$, i.e., the slowly-varying component of the scaling sequence is constant. \item For $\alpha \in (1,2)$, assumption~\eqref{ass:stable-alpha} implies that $\Exp |X| < \infty$ (in fact $\Exp ( |X|^\gamma ) < \infty$ for every $\gamma < \alpha$), with $\Exp X = 0$ (due to symmetry), but $\Exp ( X^2 ) = \infty$~\cite[p.~93]{il}. \end{myenumi} \end{remarks}

 Loosely speaking, our second main result says that, under hypothesis~\eqref{ass:stable-alpha} with $\alpha \in (1,2)$, it still holds that $r_m$ grows at linear rate with $m$ (in $\liminf$ and $\limsup$ sense), but this rate is now strictly less than the maximal rate $1/2$ permitted by~\eqref{eq:r-R-trivial}.
+That $r_m \not\to 1/2$ in the case where $\Exp (X^2 ) = \infty$ is already implied by Proposition~2.20 of~\cite{blachere}; the next result gives more quantitative information.
+We give some intuition for the contrast between Theorems~\ref{thm:idla-light-tail} and~\ref{thm:idla-heavy-tail} in \S\ref{sec:discussion} below.

 \begin{theorem} Suppose that~\eqref{ass:irreducible} holds, and that~\eqref{ass:stable-alpha} holds with $\alpha \in (1,2)$.
 Then, there exist constants $c_\alpha, c'_\alpha$ with $0 < c_\alpha \leq c'_\alpha < 1/2$, such that,